 The rise of the platform economy over the last decade promised to boost flexible employment, extra income, and collaborative consumption.
-Instead, the ‘disruption’ of the digital economy has removed regulations, increased precariousness of work, and created the conditions for market monopolies dominated by a handful of digital giants.
+Instead, the ‘disruption’ of the digital economy has exploited regulations, increased precariousness of work, and created the conditions for digital giants to dominate markets.

 We know most entrepreneurs don’t start their business with the view to ‘exit’, nor do they wish to lose control of their start-up to investors to cover upfront costs.
 Though we’re being told this is the only way.

 Could there be an alternative?
 Do innovation, and social impact always have to lose out?

 Platform co-ops are owned and governed by their members.
 They are stakeholder, not shareholder driven businesses, focused on democratic control, shared ownership, and a sustainable relationship between social purpose and profitability.

 The model is based on co‑operative principles and offers the opportunity to raise equity from those that value your business the most – your employees and users.

 Join a global movement of entrepreneurs building ethical digital businesses.
 We’re here to help, whether you intend to start a new venture or ‘exit’ your platform business to your community.

 A platform co‑op primer